edgedb/edgedb/docs/guides/migrations/guide.rst

 1. Change your schema
 2. Type ``edgedb migration create`` and respond to the CLI's questions
-3. Add your queries to the file (best done on the bottom after the DDL statements have changed the schema)
+3. Add your queries to the file (best done on the bottom after the DDL statements have changed the schema) either manually or using ``edgedb migration edit``
-4. Type ``edgedb migrate`` and change the migration name to the suggested name
+4. Type ``edgedb migrate`` to migrate the schema.
+If you have changed the schema file manually, copy the suggested name into the migration hash and type ``edgedb migrate`` again.
-5. Type ``edgedb migrate`` again

 The `EdgeDB tutorial <tutorial_>`_ is a good example of a database set up with both a schema migration and a data migration.
 Setting